HUULKI/chaturbate-promotion-bot/README.md

-# Chaturbate bot for promoting to the top on the site
+# Chaturbate software/bot for promoting to the top on the site